 c CC1/2 is the Pearson correlation coefficient between the average measured intensities of two randomly-assigned half-sets of the measurements of each unique reflection (Karplus and Diederichs, 2012).

-d Refinement used anisotropic resolution cutoffs: 2.3 Å along a* and b* axes, 3.2 Å along the c* axis (see Materials and Methods and Figure 1-figure supplement 3A for details on data anisotropy and resolution cutoffs).
+d High-resolution native data were anisotropically scaled and elliptical data cutoffs were applied according to directional intensity and CC1/2 data (see Materials and Methods and Figure 1-figure supplement 3A for details on data anisotropy and resolution cutoffs).

 e Rwork, free = ||Fobs| – |Fcalc||/|Fobs|, where the working and free R-factors are calculated using the working and free reflection sets, respectively.